Camp Pleasant by Richard Matheson

 - Finished reading it on August 1, 2010

 - I always enjoy reading a Laymon book.
 You know that he is going to deliver a well written book involving violence and sex.
 You also know that the characters are going to be real.
 Often times a Laymon book is the perfect solution between short story collections.
-Cuts is a reprint of the same novel from a decade ago.
+CUTS is a reprint of the same novel from a decade ago.
 The story though is mostly set in 1975.
 While no bell bottoms were mentioned, it does have the feel of being set in the 70s: more smoking than usual, pregnant women drinking alcohol, overly friendly neighbors.
 Things where nowadays, you know that no one is opening that door regardless of the character being in a horror novel or not.
 Anyway, the story is split into two pieces.
 One follows Janet Arthur as she dumps her boyfriend for wanting her to abort their unborn child.
 There are a plethora of characters who are introduced and who then quickly demonstrate their personal flaws.
 You can see the characters circling each other as if at a fight; you know that a blowup is going to occur.
 And then there is the second piece: Albert Prince.
 Albert goes on a killing spree and makes his way from Illinois to Los Angeles, killing and raping women on the way.
 Any character introduced in Albert's story is almost definitely fodder for his killing.
 The two stories meet up as you know that they are going to but not with as much of an impact as I expected.
 I thought Albert would have had a bigger impact on some of the guys from Janet's story.
 I very easily could have seen another one to two hundred pages added on to the book.
 The additional pages would have formed a smoother merger between the stories than what we had.
 They did seem a tad squished together.
 The book is similar to the movie "From Dusk til Dawn": two halves that could probably have done well by themselves but which were put together.
 Either way though, it's a good book.

 Send comments or your opinions on these books to mike@kazba.com.